 Brockhole is another family friendly destination in The Lake District that we love to visit.
 We visited last October whilst we were on a Windemere lake cruise.
 After spending the morning in Wray castle, Brockhole was supposed to be a great place to let F run off some energy.
 Unfortunately, the weather was not on our side and it was very wet.
 We were prepared for the weather (after all there wouldn’t be any lakes if it didn’t rain frequently) so we did still spend some time in the adventure playground.

-In the visitors center, we let F enjoy the soft play area (which is free) and is perfect for under 5’s.
-F loved spending time in here and we enjoyed a break from the rain.
+In the visitor centre, we let F enjoy the soft play area (which is free) and is perfect for under 5’s.
+F loved spending time here and we enjoyed a break from the rain.

 Our top tips for visiting Brockhole with young children:

 - Picnics are welcome and there are plenty of picnic tables, including some sheltered ones.

 - The visitor centre has a cafe, gift shop, an exhibition featuring aerial photos and the history of the lakes and a free soft play area for under 5s.

 - There are baby changing facilities in the visitor centre along with toilets.
 There are also toilets down near the lake.

 - The grounds are very accessible.
 There are signposts to advise alternative routes in the few areas where wheelchairs or prams/pushchairs would struggle.